-Music connects with the autonomic nervous system (brain function, blood pressure and heartbeat) and the limbic system (feelings and emotions).
+Music connects with the automatic nervous system (brain function, blood pressure and heartbeat) and the limbic system (feelings and emotions).

 When slow music is played, the bodily reaction follows suit– the heart blow slows down and blood pressure drops.
 This causes the breath to slow, which helps release tension in the neck, shoulders, stomach and back.
 Listening to slow or calming music on a regular basis can help our bodies relax, which over time, means less pain and faster recovery time.